GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Methodology

-\begin{assumption} We assume that the Softmax probabilities $\mathbf{p}$ of the model output exhibit similar Gaussian distributions across different classes for various training samples.
-Specifically, the probabilities $\mathbf{p}^{(n)}$ for the $n$-th sample in a batch of size $B$ can be approximated by some auxiliary data, denoted as $\widetilde{\mathbf{p}}$.
-Consequently, we have:
+\begin{assumption}[Batch Prediction Homogeneity] We assume that the Softmax probability vectors $\mathbf{p}^{(n)}$ exhibit low variance across samples within a batch of size $B$.
+Consequently, the batch predictions can be approximated by a single representative probability vector $\widetilde{\mathbf{p}} \in \mathbb{R}^C$, such that:

 \end{assumption}